yngwiewang/algorithm/README.md

-Implementation Algorithm and Data Structure in Golang.
+Implementing Algorithm and Data Structure in Golang.